ssmiller25/blast/README.md

 # Immutable Home Lab

 The configuration and documentation for my immutable homelab.
+Low-cost hardware leveraging [GitOps](https://www.weave.works/technologies/gitops/) to the greatest extent possible.

 ## Vision and Goals